-RECOMMENDATION

-Ensuring Incorporated Materials are Reasonably Available

-1. Agencies considering incorporating material by reference should ensure that the material will be reasonably available both to the regulated community and other interested parties.

-2. If an agency incorporates by reference material that is not copyrighted or subject to other legal protection, the agency should make that material available electronically in a location where interested parties will be able to find it easily.

-3. When an agency is considering incorporating by reference into a regulation copyrighted material, the agency should work with the copyright holder to ensure the material will be reasonably available to regulated and other interested parties both during rulemaking and following promulgation.

-(a) If more than one standard is available to meet the agency's need, it should consider restrictions on availability as one factor in determining which standard to use.

-(b) Agencies should request holders of copyright in incorporated material to consent to its free publication, and, if such consent is given, make the material available as in paragraph (2), above.

-(c) If copyright holders do not consent to free publication of incorporated materials, agencies should work with them and, through the use of technological solutions, low-
+RECOMMENDATION 80 Ensuring Incorporated Materials are Reasonably Available Comment [E.S.7]: Strauss Amendment: 81 proposed text that would replace paragraphs 1-5 is reproduced at the end of this document.
+82 1.
+Agencies considering incorporating material by reference should ensure that the 83 material will be reasonably available both to the regulated community and other interested Comment [E.S.8]: Manager's Amendment 84 parties.
+85 86 2.
+If an agency incorporates by reference material that is not copyrighted or subject to 87 88 other legal protection, the agency should make that material available electronically in a location where regulated and other interested parties will be able to find it easily.
+Comment [E.S.9]: Manager's Amendment 89 90 3.
+When an agency is considering incorporating copyrighted material by reference-into-a 91 egulation copyrighted material, the agency should work with the copyright holderowner to Comment [E.S.10]: Manager's Amendment 92 ensure the material will be reasonably available to regulated and other interested parties both 93 94 during rulemaking and following promulgation.
+95 96 Comment [E.S.11]: Manager's Amendment 97 (reordering subsections) 98 Agencies should request holderowners of copyright in incorporated material to 99 100 consent to its free publication, and, if such consent is given, make the material available as in paragraph (2), above.
+101 102 (b) If copyright holderowners do not consent to free publication of incorporated materials, 103 104 agencies should work with them and, through the use of technological solutions, lowcost publication, or other appropriate means, promote the availability of the materials 105

-103 cost publication, or other appropriate means, promote the availability of the materials 104 while respecting the copyright holder's interest in protecting its intellectual property.
-105 4.
-In deciding whether to incorporate a particular copyrighted material by reference, and 106 in working with a copyright holder to ensure the material is reasonably available, an agency 107 should consider: 108 109 (a) The stage of the regulatory proceedings, because access may be required during 110 rulemaking to make public participation in the rulemaking process effective; 111 112 (b) The need for public disclosure to achieve agency policy or to subject the effectiveness of 113 agency programs to public scrutiny; 114 115 (c) The cost to obtain a copy of the material, including the cumulative cost to obtain 116 incorporated material that itself incorporates further materials; and 117 118 (d) The identity of parties that must have access to the incorporated material, and their 119 ability to bear the costs of accessing such materials.
-120 121 5.
-When considering incorporating by reference highly technical material, agencies should 122 include in the notice of proposed rulemaking an explanation of the material and how its 123 incorporation by reference will further the agency's regulatory purpose.
-124 incorporation by reference will further the agency 3 regulatory purpose.
-125 Updating Incorporations by Reference 126 opading meorporations by neiterence 127 6.
-Agencies should periodically review regulations and make technical amendments (i.e., 128 nonsubstantive amendments that do not require notice and comment) as necessary to ensure 120 nonsubstantive unichaments that do not require notice and comment, as necessary to ensure that complete and accurate access information8 is included in all regulations that incorporate by reference.
+106 while respecting the copyright holderowner's interest in protecting its intellectual 107 property.
+108 (c) If more than one standard is available to meet the agency's need, it should consider 109 restrictions on the availability of the standards as one factor in determining which 110 Comment [E.S.12]: Manager's Amendment standard to use.
+111 112 4.
+In deciding whether to incorporate a particular copyrighted material by reference, and 113 in working with a copyright holderowner to ensure the material is reasonably available, an 114 agency should consider: 115 116 (a) The stage of the regulatory proceedings, because access may be required_necessary 117 Comment [E.S.13]: Manager's Amendment during rulemaking to make public participation in the rulemaking process effective; 118 119 (b) The need for public disclosure access to achieve agency policy or to subject the Comment [E.S.14]: Manager's Amendment 120 effectiveness of agency programs to public scrutiny; 121 122 (c) The cost to regulated and other interested parties to obtain a copy of the material, Comment [E.S.15]: Manager's Amendment 123 including the cumulative cost to obtain incorporated material that itself incorporates 124 125 further materials; and 126 (d) The identity types of parties that must have need access to the incorporated material, Comment [E.S.16]: Manager's Amendment 127 and their ability to bear the costs of accessing such materials.
+128 129 130 5.
+When considering incorporating by reference highly technical material, agencies should include in the notice of proposed rulemaking an explanation of the material and how its 131 132 incorporation by reference will further the agency's regulatory purpose.
+133

+Updating Incorporations by Reference

+6. Agencies should periodically review regulations and make technical amendments (i.e., nonsubstantive amendments that do not require notice and comment) as necessary to ensure that complete and accurate access information8 is included in all regulations that incorporate by reference.
 Agencies should ensure that they are notified of all changes to access information.